DanaClarkeIII/LoRaTransceiver/README.md

 # Easy-Arduino-LoRa

-LoRa Arduino library which adds onto the functionality of the arduino-LoRa library by Sandeep Mistry.
+The LoRaTransceiver library provides an easy-to-use interface for sending and receiving messages over LoRa using the Arduino platform.
+It includes error detection and automatic retransmission of messages, and allows the user to customize the maximum number of retransmission attempts and the timeout period.